 The classification of the moisture effect (Fig. 2b) is associated with Walter and Lieth's (1967) climatic aridity classes.
-These are arid: MMP/2 < MMT, dry: MMP/3 < MMT, moist: MMP > 100, and mesic: the remainder, where MMT is mean monthly air temper-

-- ature (°C) and MMP mean monthly precipitation (mm).
+These are arid (MMP/2 < MMT), dry (MMP/3 < MMT), moist (MMP > 100), and mesic (the remainder), where MMT is mean monthly air temperature (°C) and MMP is mean monthly precipitation (mm).
 In addition, "wet" is used for wetland soils.
-The shape of the probability distribution associated with the aridity classes corresponds to the probability distribution of the 0.75-1.0 quantile range of laboratory decomposition studies (Paul et al., 2002) and of subsamples of the moisture functions in the decomposition models APSIM (Probert et al., 1998), ED-RAMS (Ise et al., 2008), - and ECOSSE (SEERAD, 2007).
+The shape of the probability distribution associated with the aridity classes corresponds to the probability distribution of the 0.75-1.0 quantile range of laboratory decomposition studies (Paul et al., 2002) and of subsamples of the moisture functions in the decomposition models AP-SIM (Probert et al., 1998), ED-RAMS (Ise et al., 2008), and ECOSSE (SEERAD, 2007).
 We selected these models because they included relationships for water-saturated soils.
 To include seasonal effects, fmfs of temperature and aridity were calculated by month, multiplied with each other for each month and averaged (geometric mean) per quarter and then per year.
 Averaging was necessary to reduce the complexity of the probability network to a level that could be calculated with Netica.
-Oxygen availability refers to the Harmonized World Soil Database Supplementary Data that includes topographic position (Fischer et al., 2008).
+Oxygen availability was taken from the Harmonized World Soil Database (HWSD) supplementary data and is based on soil drainage and takes into account soil type, soil texture, soil phases, and topographic position (Fischer et al., 2008).
 Changes in soil moisture are reflected in the decomposition fraction and the accessible pool fraction.
-The probability distribution of oxygen availability was set so that completely anaerobic conditions reduce the maximum decomposition fraction to 1/7 (Freeman et al., 2001).
+The probability distribution of oxygen availability was set so that completely anaerobic conditions reduce the maximum decomposition fraction to one-seventh (Freeman et al., 2001).